-Following the acquisition of Crude (Note 3), the Partnership owns the shares of the vessel owning companies of the M/T Alexander the Great, the M/T Achilleas, the M/T Miltiadis M II, the M/T Amoreux and the M/T Aias.
+Following the acquisition of Crude, on September 30, 2011, (Note 3), the Partnership acquired the shares of the vessel owning companies of the M/T Alexander the Great, the M/T Achilleas, the M/T Miltiadis M II, the M/T Amoreux and the M/T Aias.
 These vessels have been recorded in the Partnership's financial statements at the amount of \$351,750 which represents their respective fair value at the completion of the business acquisition.

 On June 9, 2011 the Partnership acquired the shares of Patroklos, the vessel owning company of the M/V Cape Agamemnon for a total consideration of \$83,525 (Note 3).
 The vessel has been recorded in the Partnerships' financial statements at its fair value at the time of acquisition of \$51,500.
-In addition the Partnership recognized an above market acquired time charter of \$48,551 (Note 6).

-During 2011 the M/T Amore Mio II, M/T Arionas, M/T Agisilaos and M/T Assos (renamed Insurgentes), underwent improvements; these costs for these four vessels amounted to \$611 and were capitalized as part of the respective vessels' historic cost.
+During 2011 the M/T Amore Mio II, M/T Arionas, M/T Agisilaos and M/T Assos (renamed Insurgentes), underwent improvements following their respective first special survey / dry docking.
+These costs for these four vessels amounted to \$611 and were capitalized as part of the respective vessels' historic cost.